DaveBenham/VenomModules/doc/Oscillators.md

 A fully polyphonic implementation of the VCV RANDOM CV generator with independent shape controls for each of the 4 different random outputs, and a triggerable sample and hold function.

 ### Summary of differences from the VCV Random module
-- All Venom Random inputs and outputs are polyphonic
+- All Venom Random inputs and outputs are polyphonic.
+The VCV module only supports polyphony at the random outputs and the External Data input.
-  - The output channel count defaults to the maximum channel count found across all inputs
-  - A module context menu option is available to override the default channel count with a specific value
-- External input has been renamed Data input
+- The VCV External input has been renamed Data input for Venom.
-- Random spread control applies to external data input as well as internally generated random values
+- The Random spread control applies to external data input as well as internally generated random values.
+VCV ignores the Random spread when using external data.
-- Each random output has its own independent shape control
+- Each Venom random output has its own independent shape control.
+VCV uses a single shared Shape control for all random outputs.
   - The Stepped output shape control displays the actual parameter step count rather than a percentage
   - The Stepped output control defaults to the same non-linear scale as the VCV module, but there is a context menu option for a linear scale.
-- Output triggers are either 1 msec or 1/2 a clock cycle, whichever is shorter.
+- Venom output triggers are either 1 msec or 1/2 a clock cycle, whichever is shorter.
 This greatly reduces the risk of high clock rates producing a constant high trigger state due to overlapping triggers.

+### Polyphony
+All inputs and outputs are fully polyphonic.

+By default the output polyphony count is the maximum channel count found across all inputs.
+The "Polyphony channels" context menu option lets you override the default channel count with a specific value between 1 and 16.

+Monophonic inputs are replicated to match the output channel count.

+Polyphonic inputs with fewer channels use constant 0V for the missing channels.

 ### RATE control
 Controls the rate of the internal clock that drives the sample and hold functionality.